Spatial Data

 Vector Data

 Each vector dataset will contain either points, lines, or polygons.
-However, a dataset can include multiple features (either points, lines, or polygons).
+However, a dataset can include multiple features (multiple points, or multiple lines, or multiple polygons).
 For example, below are a handful of vector datasets, including Vancouver neighborhoods (polygons), city blocks (polygons), restaurants (points) and streets (lines).
-A GIS allows you to add multiple datasets, layer them on top of each other, and run calculations between them.
-For instance, in a GIS, you could load in the below datasets and then use spatial analysis tools to learn how many restaurants are within your neighborhood, or within 10 blocks of you.
+A Geographic Information System (GIS) allows you to add multiple datasets, layering them on top of each other in order to run calculations between them to answer spatial questions.
+For instance, in a GIS, you could load in the below datasets and then use vector analysis tools to learn how many restaurants are within a 5 kilometer radius of a given city block, or the square area of each neighborhood.

 In another example, below is a map consisting of three layers of vector data: cities (points), major roads (lines), and land/water (polygons).
 Cities, roads, land, and water are all different datasets consisting of vector data.